ks-jyothsna/python-projects/19_Turtle-Racing-Bet/README.md

 - Real-time result announcement

 ### **Concepts Used**
-- Turtle shapes and colors
+- Created multiple turtle objects from the class.
+- Each object is independent of others and in different state
 - Loops + randomness
 - Taking user input
 - Movement updates
 - Detecting finish line